armiiller/acloudguru-aws-cda/README.md

   - Distribution - network of edge locations
     - Web Distribution (websites)
     - RTMP (Real Time Messaging Protocol) - Media Streaming

+## Serverless

+### Lambda
+Under the Compute Services
+Event (trigger) driven compute service
+Supported Languages:
+  - Node.js
+  - Java
+  - Python
+  - C#
+  - Go

+#### Lambda Version Control
+Each lambda version has a unique arn and is **immutable** qualified arn - has version or **$LATEST** at the end unqualified arn - does not have version versioning can be use to do splits between traffic
+  - cannot split traffic to $latest, must first make alias to $latest and route traffic to alias

+#### Lambda Exam Tips
+- Scales out, not up
+- Functions are independent, 1 event = 1 Function
+- lambda is serverless
+- know which services are support serverless
+    - api gateway
+    - Lambda
+    - s3
+    - DynamoDB
+- functions can trigger other functions
+- debug lambda - aws xray
+- lambda can be used global resources, but live in a region
+- know triggers!
+    - API Gateway
+    - AWS IOT
+    - alexa skills kit
+    - alexa smart home
+    - cloudfront
+    - cloudwatch events
+    - cloudwatch logs
+    - code commit
+    - cognito sync trigger
+    - DynamoDB
+    - kinesis
+    - s3
+    - sns

+### API Gateway
+Features
+  - Scaling
+  - Throttling
+  - API Key
+  - CORS
+API caching - caching path responses for a ttl you can import apis from swagger files

+### Step Functions

+### X-Ray